erisjacey/blog/posts/travel/japan-2023/takayama-walking-tour-1.md

 While I had expected it to be similar to tamagoyaki, a rather sweet egg Japanese dish, it was much closer to a roasted marshmallow in terms of texture and flavour.
 In some ways, it felt fluffier than even the most roasted of marshmallows.

-Overall, I thought it was a nice way to wrap up our mini-food adventure in the Miyagawa Morning Market.
+Overall, I thought it was a nice way to wrap up our mini-food adventure at the Miyagawa Morning Market.

 ![market-food_tamaten-2](/images/posts/travel/japan-2023/takayama-walking-tour-1/market-food_tamaten-2.JPG)